hayatbiralem/reboot-core/README.md

 }
 ```

-After this, when you create som php file in `classes` folder, that automatically included to project.
+After this, when you create a php file in `classes` folder, that file automatically included to project.

 We recommend that you can create one small file for each specific task.
 This helps you to organize things.